BIOL 113 — Evolution and Diversity (4)

 BIOL 220 — Anatomy and Physiology II (4)

 A continuation of BIOL 219 involving the study of structure and function of the human body, this course deals with the endocrine, cardiovascular, lymphatic, respiratory, digestive and urogenital systems.
 Special emphasis is given to the concepts of metabolism, fluid and electrolyte balance, and development and heredity.
-Prerequisite: Biol 219.
+Prerequisite: Biol 219 with a minimum grade of C-.
 3 lecture and 3 laboratory hours.
 Intended primarily for Athletic Training Education Majors.

 BIOL 221 — Anatomy and Physiology I for Medical Studies (4)